 Note: Britain cuts the maximum stake on fixed-odds betting terminals to two pounds (£2).
 The announcement made in May 2018 came after the government opted to tackle problem gambling.
 They also rejected claims that the move will cost thousands of jobs.

-Indeed, many of them who have excluded themselves from all bookmakers, recite horror stories of how their addiction cost them their homes and jobs.
+Indeed, many of them who have excluded themselves from all bookmakers, recite FOBT horror stories of how their addiction cost them their homes and jobs.
 Many got diagnosed by psychiatrists as having a pathological gambling disorder.

 One of them told how he took extraordinary measures to stop his addiction.
-He wrote to betting chain chief executives demanding he got banned from their shops.
-He even got bookmakers to issue trespass notices against him.
+He also wrote to betting chain chief executives demanding he got banned from their shops.
+He even got bookmakers to issue trespass notices against himself.
 And yet, he said he was always allowed to bet in the end.

 Any self-exclusion system based on paper is a flawed system.
 It relies on a person in one shop recognizing you.
 That doesn’t happen.
 I have self-excluded myself, taken extreme steps, but I still have ended up having a meltdown," he said.